Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 `OSDriver` data.
 The data is written with kernel privileges, which makes it possible to set the `SaveArea` to a position within the kernel.
 Afterwards data can be written to the position via the function `CopyTo_SaveArea`.
-Listing below shows how any memory area can be modified using a registered driver.
+The listing below shows how any memory area can be modified using a registered driver.

 ```